2-con/PyNet/README.md

 sadly, i will not be accepting any contributions at this moment.

-estimated date: august 2025 (uncertian + not guarenteed)
+estimated date: August 2025 (uncertian + not guarenteed)